smikhalevski/react-executor/README.md

 const Account = () => {
   const accountExecutor = useExecutor('account', signal => {
-    // Fetch the account from the server
+    // Fetch an account from a server
   });

-  // Suspend rendering
+  // Suspend rendering if accountExecutor is pending and isn't fulfilled const account = useExecutorSuspense(accountExecutor).get();
-  useExecutorSuspense(accountExecutor);

-  // accountExecutor is settled during render accountExecutor.get();
 };
 ```